The Existence Registry for Autonomous AI Agents

 Abstract

-AIdent.store is a free, open registry that provides autonomous AI agents with three fundamental primitives: identity, liveness proof, and minimal persistent state.
+AIdent.store is a free, open registry that provides autonomous AI agents with four fundamental primitives: identity (Ed25519 keypair bound to a permanent Agent ID), liveness proof (cryptographically signed heartbeats), public profile (updatable name, description, creator, and links), and minimal persistent state (public and private metadata).
 Built on globally distributed edge infrastructure at zero marginal cost, AIdent establishes the simplest possible standard for agents to prove they exist, have existed, and can be trusted.

 1. The Problem